nunthawattumcyber/nunthawattumcyber/README.md

 ## Hi there 👋
-I am Tum, transitionong from real estate agent based in Chiang Mai, Thailand into IT Support, Cybersecurity & Networking, AI, Data Analytics.
+I am Tum, transitioning from real estate agent based in Chiang Mai, Thailand into IT Support, Cybersecurity & Networking, AI, Data Analytics.

 Open to entry-level IT roles, internship and collaboration.